-The size of the burrow hole and any tracks you find can help you to identify what species is using the burrow.
+The size of a burrow hole and any tracks you find can help you to identify what species is using a burrow.

 Habitat Type and Size of the Burrow

 The surrounding habitat can provide excellent clues at to what kind of animal is using a burrow.
-Flatter ground with minimal woody vegetation is attractive to voles, moles, gophers, chipmunks and thirteen-lined ground squirrels.
-Areas with uneven ground structure, such as roadsides, ditches or rock piles, are favored by woodchucks (groundhogs), skunks, opossums, weasels, badgers, foxes and coyotes.
-The shorelines of rivers, lakes or ponds provide habitat for mink, beaver, muskrat and river otter.
+Flatter ground with minimal woody vegetation is attractive to voles, moles, gophers, chipmunks, and thirteen-lined ground squirrels.
+Areas with uneven ground structure, such as roadsides, ditches and rock piles, are favored by woodchucks, skunks, opossums, weasels, badgers, foxes, and coyotes.
+The shorelines of rivers, lakes, or ponds provide habitat for mink, beaver, muskrat, and river otter.

-Burrow size can also be helpful.
+Burrow size can also be a helpful clue.
 The burrow sizes listed below are typical, but keep in mind that burrow sizes vary depending on soil type and other environmental conditions important to the ecology of each species.

 Holes One to Two Inches

-Small holes less than two inches in diameter are often used by snakes, voles, rats, thirteen-lined ground squirrels, Franklin’s ground squirrels, lemmings, or least weasels.
+Small holes less than two inches in diameter are often used by snakes, voles, rats, thirteen-lined ground squirrels, least weasels, Franklin’s ground squirrels, or lemmings.
 There is usually not much extra soil around the opening of these holes.
 If you don’t see the animal, look for tracks or the presence of other signs, like vole runways, to help identify which species is using the hole(s).

 Holes Two to Three Inches with Mounds of Soil

-Mole burrows are found beneath and in the center of the molehill.
-A pocket gopher burrow is off-center and nearer one edge of the soil mound it excavates, giving the burrow hole a kidney-shaped look.
+Mole burrows are found beneath and in the center of a molehill.
+A pocket gopher burrow entrance is off-center and nearer one edge of the excavated soil mound, giving the burrow hole a kidney-shaped look.

 Holes More than Three Inches

 With burrows of this size it can be hard to determine which species is using the burrow.
 Look for the animal or its tracks to confirm what animal is using the site.
-Long-tailed weasels, muskrats, skunks, foxes and opossums will use burrows this size.
-Weasel and muskrat burrows will be near water.
+Long-tailed weasels, muskrats, skunks, foxes, and opossums will use burrows this size.
+Weasel and muskrat burrows tend to be near water.